charlesmarseille/apache2_web_server/README.md

 example: 192.168.0.34 -> 192.168.0.1

-find the port forwarding tab or button or menu and create a rule: name it, select <port> for the local port (default 80), select TCP or both protocols, select outbound port (default 80), select ip adress of your machine found just above (example 192.168.0.34) and save.
+find the port forwarding tab or button or menu and create a rule: name it, select port_number for the local port (default 80), select TCP or both protocols, select outbound port (default 80), select ip adress of your machine found just above (example 192.168.0.34) and save.

 (OPTIONAL) 9.
-To allow password protected folders and files (skip if not necessary), edit C:/Apache24/conf/httpd.conf modify this section:
+To allow password protected folders and files, edit C:/Apache24/conf/httpd.conf and modify this section:
 DocumentRoot "${SRVROOT}/htdocs"
 <Directory "${SRVROOT}/htdocs">
   AllowOverride None